3 min read

 Acknowledgements

-None of this work would be possible without all the engaged maintainers and contributors to the AutoGen OSS project.
+None of this work would be possible without all the engaged maintainers and contributors to the AutoGen OSS project (many of them my colleagues)!
 Thank you!

 Interested in more articles like this?
 Subscribe to get a monthly roundup of new posts and other interesting ideas at the intersection of Applied AI and HCI.